 52-week accommodation

 We appreciate that accommodation is often a concern for many students who have been in care.
-We therefore, offer 52-week lets (all year round, including summer months) accommodation for all care-experienced students.
+We therefore offer 52-week lets (all year round accommodation, including summer months) for all care-experienced students.

 Important to know: You will have to notify residences that you would like to stay for 52 weeks as this is only available in selected halls of residence.
-For more information on accommodation at King's, visit the Student Residences webpage.
+For more information on accommodation at King's, visit the King's Residences webpage.

 King's Affordable Accommodation Scheme (KAAS)